What is it?

 How does the TiltLock mechanism work?

 The TiltLock feature is switchable.
-When switched on, it will bring the bike to vertical at speeds below about 3 mph or when stopped.
-Because TiltLock and the front suspension operate independently, the bike doesn’t become rigid or difficult to handle at low speeds.
+When switched on, it brings the bike vertical automatically at speeds below about 5 mph or when stopped.
+It releases as you accelerate so you're free to lean again.

-If you drop the bike it will usually lean over until the floorboard touches the ground and then stop.
+If the TiltLock feature is not installed, or if TiltLock is switched off, the bike will usually tip until it rests on the floorboard and other body parts--about 45 degrees.
 The outboard wheel may lift off the ground.
 With TiltLock the bike can right itself from that position; otherwise you will be lifting it back to vertical.

 Can I upgrade from the standard to the advanced model later?

 Yes, the standard model is designed to accommodate the addition of TiltLock later.
 MSRP of the upgrade is $1,995 plus installation.